Going away for Pesach

 If a woman is happy with suffering, she is allowed and it subtracts from the suffering of "Gehinom" (purgatory): Any suffering in this world is deducted from the suffering of "Gehinom."
 If someone desires, this it is legitimate, but not before Pesach.
 The month of Nissan is a happy month.

 Question: Does a husband have to help his wife?

 Answer: A husband does not have to help his wife nor does a wife have to help her husband.
 Rather, the two of them have to clean together since this is a shared home, and it is a shared life as well.

 There may be cookies in your kids' pockets.
 Even the crumbs must be removed, since a child may put his hand into his pocket and then into his mouth.
 You only have to check the clothes you will be wearing that season.
 It is unnecessary to check any clothes that are put away and will not be worn now, such as winter clothes.

-Question: Is it possible to simply wash them in a washing machine?
+Question: It is possible to simply clean them by washing them in a washing machine?

 Answer: Running the clothes through a washing machine will not necessarily get rid of all of the crumbs.
 The clothes must be checked.